 Are Lisbon walking tours worth it?

-Yes — most travelers rate a quality walking tour the single best context-setter for understanding Lisbon.
-Even a free tour can transform how you see the city.
+Yes — most travelers rate a quality walking tour the single best context-setter for understanding the city.
+Even a free tour can transform how you see Lisbon for the rest of the trip.

 How much do Lisbon walking tours cost?